Smooth Afghan poll raises questions about Taliban strength

 Early reports would suggest that this election was far smoother than the last one.
 Still, there were many instances of ballot-stuffing and attempts to vote with fake cards.

-Around 14 percent of polling centres did not open, most of them in the south-east and southern provinces where the Taliban presence is strongest.
+Around 14 percent of polling centers did not open, most of them in the south-east and southern provinces where the Taliban presence is strongest.

 There is also a risk that if a final result is delayed for several months, a strong possibility if there has to be a run-off between the top two candidates, this would leave a political vacuum that the Taliban could exploit.